canonical/vanilla-framework/docs/en/settings/animation-settings.md

 title: Animations
 ---

-Vanilla has a cross matrix of duration and easing to apply animation across it required components.
-Components that animate statically such as, the background of buttons have a much shorter duration then components with motion.
+Vanilla has a cross matrix of duration and easing that can be used to apply animation to components.

 ## Durations

-Vanilla uses a range of animation durations to dictate the speed in which an animation should complete.
+Vanilla uses a range of animation durations to dictate the time in which an animation should complete.
 These values are stored within a map named `$animation-duration`.

+Components that animate statically, like a button that changes background color, tend to have a shorter duration than components with motion animation.

 Setting  | Default value
  ------------- | -------------